PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 user-scoped access token or setting the ``From`` header to the login email address of a valid PagerDuty user.
-To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pagerduty.APISession.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the session initially.
+To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pagerduty.RestApiV2Client.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the session initially.

 Error Handling